 I am a qualified and experienced counsellor who mainly utilises the person-centred approach.
-I have worked in the fields of mental health and addictions for 22 years and have an academic background in Psychology.
+I have worked in the fields of mental health, addictions, and community development for 23 years and have an academic background in Psychology.

-I see clients privately in the village of Kilbarchan and I also manage an award winning community project and charity in Paisley (STAR Project) offering a variety of therapeutic group-work, individual support, befriending and counselling.
+I see clients privately in the village of Kilbarchan and I also manage an award winning community project and charity in Paisley (STAR Project) offering a variety of therapeutic group-work, individual support, befriending, training and counselling.

 I can work with individuals on a short or longer term basis and have experience with a wide range of issues including: depression, low self-esteem, anxiety and stress, bereavement, relationship and family problems, anger management, loss of confidence, abuse (childhood and gender based), self harm and work related issues.
 I aim to foster a relaxed and sensitive environment where you will be listened to with respect and acceptance.

-I can offer daytime and some early evening appointments in Kilbarchan where there is ample free parking as well as a comfortable waiting area.
+I can offer appointments in Kilbarchan where there is ample free parking as well as a comfortable waiting area.
 I am a registered member with BACP (British Association for Counselling and Psychotherapy) and adhere to their ethical framework.

 Training, qualifications & experience